 Local anesthetics are injected into mouth tissue (usually the gums) to block the nerve sensations to specific areas of the mouth.
 Benbrook, Arlington, and Saginaw dentists usually numb the mouth in this way before filling cavities, treating gum disease, or performing cosmetic dentistry procedures.

 More involved dental procedures may necessitate nitrous oxide or even general anesthesia.
-Ask us about sleep dentistry and oral conscious sedation.
+Ask us about oral conscious sedation.

 Dentists generally recommend an OTC analgesic to relieve pain after a dental visit.
 These medications include aspirin, ibuprofen, and acetaminophen.